 By treating network design optimization as an integral part of supply chain planning efforts, organizations can make the tradeoffs needed to become better prepared to tackle challenges of varying degrees of complexity, for example:

-- Talent access: Mitigate labor shortage by knowing where skilled and unskilled workers are available, which types of compensation meet local expectations and laws, and what training and support are needed to guide optimal outcomes.
+- Talent access: Mitigate labor shortages by knowing where skilled and unskilled workers are available, which types of compensation meet local expectations and laws, and what training and support are needed to guide optimal outcomes.